Pay Equality at King's

 the single most influential factor leading to the gender pay gap is the under representation of women in higher salaried roles.

 Further details on these findings are outlined in the adjacent pages along with an outline of the targeted actions King's has committed to undertake to reduce the gender pay gap.
-Progress will be monitored by the Principal's Executive Team.
+Progress will be monitored by the Senior Officers.